Available at Amazon.com

-Two years ago Rex Gardner's sister Clarissa disappeared while studying cults for a college assignment.
-Now agents of the EST-like cult D.R.I.V.E. kidnap Rex himself.
-Clifford Warren, their charismatic leader, claims that Rex is the "Ultimate Alpha," a messiah of nature predicted by a pre-Atlantean civilization (with which incidentally D.R.I.V.E. has joined forces).
+Two years ago Rex Gardner's sister Clarissa disappeared while studying a cult called "Followers of the Gray" for a college assignment.
+Now agents of the cult kidnap Rex himself.
+Clifford Warren, their charismatic leader, claims that Rex is the "Ultimate Alpha," a messiah of nature predicted by a pre-Atlantean civilization, the Cronati (who still exist, and with whom Warren has joined forces).

 The Ultimate Alpha is to draw Humanity and Nature together, heal the forests and seas and bring harmony to the world.
 A laudable ambition, but before he can take the Alpha's mantle he must live as both man and beast.
 He must fight with tooth and nail and learn the Law of the Jungle.
 So Rex is thrown into an underground battle arena, where he faces warriors, wolves, traps, piranha-ponds, and even a saber-tooth tiger.